 As your senator, I have prioritized legislation on these key issues to ensure that Vermont is an accessible and affordable place for families to live and thrive – click on each image to learn more.
 Additionally, you can read my broader positions on issues, updates providing expanded discussions of specific issues, and commitments to how I will serve you in the legislature.

 Our current system of funding schools is one of the most equitable in the country, and we need to ensure that we protect or strengthen this emphasis.
 I will work to ensure that local communities retain a strong voice in the future of their schools and that the state guarantees broad-based quality and equity for all students.

 I support publicly-financed Universal Primary Care for all Vermonters, including access to outpatient mental health and substance abuse treatment, as a first step toward implementing health care as a universal public good.

 Access to childcare is a family support, preventative health, education, gender equity, and economic development issue.
-I will work to expand support for existing high-quality public and community-based programs.
+I will continue to work to expand support for existing high-quality public and community-based programs.

-I would prioritize the passage of a publicly-financed paid family leave program, ensuring that family members can be together during times of illness or the arrival of a new child without financial stress forcing difficult choices.
+I have worked to pass a publicly-financed paid family leave program, ensuring that family members can be together during times of illness or the arrival of a new child without financial stress forcing difficult choices.

 The strength of our communities and state can be measured by how we treat our most vulnerable neighbors, and by whom we invite to the table to make decisions.
-As a senator, I will advocate for all Vermonters and work to ensure marginalized voices are heard at our statehouse.
+As a senator, I will continue to advocate for all Vermonters and work to ensure marginalized voices are heard at our statehouse.

 We must invest more across the spectrum of higher education in Vermont, from the flagship University of Vermont to the state college and technical college system to the multiple campuses of Community College of Vermont.